How to Create a Social Media Plan [Step-by-Step]

 But once you’ve locked down your customer personas and decided where you want to begin your social media adventure, make sure you get hold of your relevant profiles.

-For example, it’s much easier to run social media campaigns when your EXACT business name is the Twitter handle and your blog URL is immediately recognisable to people.
+It’s much easier to run social media campaigns when your EXACT business name is the Twitter handle and your blog URL is immediately recognisable to people.

 It’s the little things that add up… You want people to easily find your brand on social media if they want to, but you also want to create consistency across the board.